 "In all things I have shown you that by working hard in this way we must help the weak and remember the words of the Lord Jesus, how he himself said, ‘It is more blessed to give than to receive.’”
 Acts 20:35

 Feel called to serve those most in need?
 Jesus taught us that we are to be a blessing to all people and should care for those most in need, giving sacrifically.
-We have numerous compassion ministries that you can get involved with.
-For more information on any of our compassion ministries please contact the office at email@example.com.
+We have numerous compassion ministries with which you can get involved.
+For more information on any of our compassion ministries please contact the office.

 A Place To Go

 Therefore welcome one another as Christ has welcomed you, for the glory of God.
 Romans 15:7

 Bear one another's burdens, and so fulfill the law of Christ.
 Galatians 6:2

 A Place to Go: Once a month, on the first Friday.
 This is a Christian drop in and meal ministry.
 We offer a good meal, a place to feel safe, and a place to belong in a Christian context.
 There are opportunities to play cards, read a book, have a good meal, and have a chat with friends.
 If you need someone to talk to, we are here for you, and there is often a pastor in attendance.
 This occurs the first Friday night of each month (except Good Friday and the Fridays between Christmas and New Year).
 Summer hours (in effect in June, July and August) are 7:30pm to 9:30pm.
 Winter hours, in effect for the rest of the year, are 7:30 pm to 10:00pm.